OmdenaAI/aswan-egypt-detecting-hate-nlp/src/data/clean-datasets/README.md

  | | | | | |
  | | | | | |

  Please respect the column order and naming.
+For the corpus name, please use the same label you use as a name for your directory (e.g., HateXplain).

  ### Labels